Adrian Smith, FAIA, RIBA, OAA, AIBC, D.Litt.

 MEED Quality Awards, GCC Technical Building Project of the Year, Burj Khalifa (while Design Partner at SOM)

-American Architecture Award, Chicago Central Area DeCarbonization Award
+The Chicago Athenaeum: Museum Of Architecture and Design, American Architecture Award, Chicago Central Area DeCarbonization Award

 AIA Chicago, Distinguished Building Award, Citation of Merit, Burj Khalifa (While at SOM)